Importing Used Household Articles and Personal Effects

-4) Declare a Customs In-Non Payment (GST relief) permit via TradeNet within 5 working days of receiving Customs’ approval of GST relief.
+4) Obtain a Customs In-Non Payment (GST relief) permit via TradeNet within 5 working days of receiving Customs’ approval of GST relief.

-5) If there are dutiable items in your shipment of personal effects, please declare an In-Payment (Duty and GST) permit.
+5) If there are dutiable items in your shipment of personal effects, please obtain an In-Payment (Duty and GST) permit.

 6) If you are assessed to be not eligible for GST relief, your DOF application will be rejected.
-You should inform your appointed agent to apply for the In-Payment (GST) permit to import your personal effects.
+You should inform your appointed agen to obtain the In-Payment (GST) permit to import your personal effects.

 After obtaining the approved Customs In-Non-Payment (GST Relief) permit, your appointed agent must collect the goods on your behalf.